spenceradolph/sliver/blog/blog.md

 ### sliverapi agent

-I closely followed the tutorial for a basic agent, and cross referencing the bloodhound agent for any weirdness in being a 3rd party agent.
-Wasn't long before I could build my agent, which triggered a callback, which could then be tasked.
+I closely followed the tutorial for a basic agent, and cross referenced the bloodhound agent for any weirdness in being a 3rd party agent.
+The UI flow was pretty simple.

+Select 'sliver' when creating a payload, upload the operator config as a parameter, and then a callback appears after building.

+It also wasn't too bad adding commands, just copy/paste from another agent and change the code to interact with sliver.

+SUCCESS!!!!

+- image of tasking

+I could now issue tasks like 'sessions', and had a clear way to implement the other tasks.
+Some commands required arguments, but again, easy enough to copy/paste from other agents.

+Not only that, but my setup made it easy to set breakpoints and inspect what data was actually being passed from Mythic/Sliver to my code.

+At this point, I could start an mtls listener, list sessions, and few other basic queries.
+Now I was ready to 'use' an implant.

+### sliverimplant agent